aloksha/code-parser-docs/introduction/index.md

     With a license in place, you can create a Code Parser instance to use.
 For the JavaScript edition, the SDK is designed to download and compile the WASM resources (the engine files) automaticly before creating an instance.

-3. Set code format
+3. Set code type

-    The 2nd last step is to set the code format (see [EnumCodeFormat](../development/javascript/api-reference/enum/EnumCodeFormat.md)) of the document image that you want to get information from.
+    The 2nd last step is to set the code type (see [EnumCodeType](../development/javascript/api-reference/enum/EnumCodeType.md)) of the code string that you want to get information from.

 4. Parse code

-    Lastly, call the method `parseData()` to do the actual parsing and get results in a specific format (see [EnumResultInfoType](../development/javascript/api-reference/enum/EnumResultInfoType.md)).
+    Lastly, call the method `parseData()` to do the actual parsing and get useful results.

 <!-- > If your input code requires a public key or certificate to help with parsing, please set it up beforehand.
 For example, a public key needs to be set before parsing a South African driver's license, and a certificate is often required when parsing a COVID-19 vaccination certificate. -->